-- register their attendance at the site, by sending their name, phone number and/or email address to email@example.com.
-Details will be held confidentially for 28 days and only released to NSW Health where contact tracing is required, should a guest test positive to COVID-19.
+- Register your attendance at the site - send your name, phone number and email address to firstname.lastname@example.org.
+Details will be held confidentially for 28 days and only released to NSW Health if contact tracing is required, should a guest test positive to COVID-19.

-- ensure social distancing of 1.5m between themselves and other guests in sheltered areas.
+- Ensure social distancing of 1.5m between yourself and other guests in sheltered areas.

-- ensure only 1 person per 4m2 in covered areas.
+- Ensure there is only 1 person per 4m2 in covered areas.